The Ultimate City Guide to Sacramento, CA

 Sacramento is often overshadowed by the larger California hubs of San Francisco and Los Angeles, but there are dozens of reasons to love living in the capital city.
 With a cost of living that won’t skewer your wallet, thriving job market, access to some of NorCal’s most pristine parks and waterways, and a food scene that boasts some of the region’s best wineries, breweries, and coffee shops, Sacramento offers countless activities and opportunities that you can enjoy for years to come.
 If you’re thinking about moving to the City of Trees, keep reading.
 We know that there’s a lot to consider with such a big life decision, so we’ve broken down the most important things to know about living in Sacramento for you.

 Located about an hour and a half northeast of San Francisco, Sacramento is a 99.8-square-mile city that sits at the juncture where the American and Sacramento Rivers meet.
-Flanked by the Sierra Nevada foothills and valley farmland, the city is covered in trees — in fact, Treepedia, a project run by MIT, declared Sacramento to be the greenest city in America (literally).
-Here are some facts about this laidback, evolving metropolitan area.
+Flanked by the Sierra Nevada foothills and valley farmland, the city is covered in trees — in fact, Treepedia, a project run by MIT, declared Sacramento to be the greenest city in America.

 Sacramento is the fastest-growing big city in California.
-As of 2019, about 513,624 people live in Sacramento (a 10.1 percent increase since 2010), making it the sixth-largest city in the state.
-About 31.1 percent of the population is white (non-Hispanic), with Asian and Hispanic communities making up the next two largest racial and ethnic populations at 19.1 and 13.1 percent, respectively.
+As of 2021, about 525,041 people live in Sacramento, making it the sixth-largest city in the state.
+About 43.5 percent of the population is white (non-Hispanic) — about 12 percent more than it was in 2019 — with Asian and Hispanic communities making up the next two largest racial and ethnic populations at 19.3 and 13.5 percent, respectively.
 You may not have known it, but Sacramento is actually one of the most diverse cities in America — Time magazine once declared it to be the most diverse.
-It’s also full of residents that span a wide range of ages: in 2018, the median age was 34.3, and that number has been getting progressively younger.

 Unlike its neighbor San Francisco’s gray and foggy climate, the weather in Sacramento has more of a Mediterranean appeal, with year-round sun and occasional fog, gloom, and showers in the colder months.
 Summers tend to be hot, dry and mostly clear, with temperatures climbing up to 94 degrees Fahrenheit (and rarely above 102 on the hottest days).
 Winters, on the other hand, are short and crisp, with occasional rain.
 Temperatures drop to 39 degrees Fahrenheit (and rarely below 31), but it’s nothing brutal.

 With housing prices in many California cities at near-unaffordable levels, Sacramento’s cost of living is far less likely to make you balk.
 (At least, for now.)
-The median property value in 2018 was $358,000, about a six percent increase from the year before, but that number is expected to climb.
-Compared to SF’s median property value of $1.2 million in the same year, Sacramento’s prices are much more attainable for a broader income bracket and age group.
-Stacked up against the national median home value in 2020 — which was $336,900, according to the U.S. Census Bureau — Sacramento’s prices are just 5.9 percent higher.
+The median property value in 2020 was $361,000.
+Compared to SF’s median property value of $1.15 million in the same year, Sacramento’s prices are much more attainable for a broader income bracket and age group.

 - Housing: $358,000